chrishenyard/process-and-threads/README.md

 process-and-threads
 ===================

+Visual Studio vNext console solution.

 A process and one or more threads.
-This project is the answer to: Describe the difference between a Thread and a Process?
+An example of using Task.Factory.StartNew.